Chart Color Schemes

 Harden faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.4%, substantially below the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 8.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 38.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.2%) and certificates (29.0%).
+The area's university qualification rate is 11.4%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, with 8.8% of residents holding such qualifications, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent among residents aged 15 and above, with 38.2% holding these skills, including advanced diplomas (9.2%) and certificates (29.0%).

 Frequently Asked Questions - Education